barmstrong/week-in-ethereum/README.md

 Deploy a Token app requires a few pieces:

+* **token-headless-client**
-* **token-headless-client** - This is a client that we provide.
-It is similar to the iOS or Android client except it runs headless without any UI.
-It handles encrypting all messages using the Signal protocol and speaking to the Token backend services.
+  This is a client that we provide (similar to the iOS or Android client) that provides a wrapper around the Token backend services, and handles end-to-end encrypting all messages using the Signal protocol.
+* **redis**
+  We use redis pub/sub to provide a connection between the token-headless-client and your bot.
+All requests to and from your bot are proxied through the token-headless-client process they can reach the Token backend.
+* **bot.js**
-* **bot.js** - This is where all your app logic lives.
-Your app most proxy all requests through the token-headless-client to ensure it communicates correctly with the Token backend services.
+  This is where all your app logic lives.
-* **redis** - Redis pub/sub is used to help your bot and the token-headless-client communicate.

 ![diagram](http://i.imgur.com/7aLwv0S.png)